Mount Pleasant Indian Industrial Boarding School: Beginnings

 The cornerstone of the first of eleven buildings that would make up the boarding school's campus was placed in front of a crowd of more than 2,000 people from across the state on October 18, 1892.
 As part of the crowd's celebration, they congregated in the town of Mount Pleasant, Michigan and paraded to the school grounds some distance away in farmland.
 The Grand Master of the Free and Accepted Masons was on hand to lead in the "ancient ritual" of laying the cornerstone.
 The Grand Chaplain led the crowd in a Christian prayer to bless the school and all those that would reside there.

-What then was known at the Mount Pleasant Indian Industrial Boarding School started as a small school authorized by the federal government and operated by a mission of the United Methodist Church.
+What then was known as the Mount Pleasant Indian Industrial Boarding School started as a small school authorized by the federal government and operated by a mission of the United Methodist Church.
 It had previously been known as the "farm school", as it was developed in the middle of farmland outside of Mount Pleasant.
 Located in Isabella County, it was near the Isabella Indian Reservation of the federally recognized Saginaw Chippewa Tribal Nation.